teeekay/CarND-Vehicle-Detection/Assignment5.TonyKnight.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Note:  For this project I explored using the Atom editor in conjunction with the Hydrogen package.
+This enabled interaction with the python code within the editor, while I was working to produce self contained python code as opposed to iPython notebooks.